Boca Raton Asset Division Lawyer

-Because Florida divorce law adheres to the principle of “equitable distribution” rather than the principle of “community property” (which requires everything acquired in a marriage to be split evenly), complications and questions frequently arise in the division of marital property.
-One spouse may allege that he or she is entitled to receive more than half of the marital assets or that the other spouse should be responsible for the majority of marital liabilities.
+Florida divorce law adheres to the principle of equitable distribution rather than the principle of community property, which requires everything acquired in a marriage to be split evenly.
+This means complications and questions frequently arise during the division of marital property.
+One spouse may allege that they’re entitled to more than half of the marital assets or that the other spouse should be responsible for the majority of marital liabilities.

 In most cases, retirement accounts and pensions will be divided between the parties as marital assets, but the entire value of a plan or pension is not necessarily marital property subject to division.
 Only the part of the plan that was earned during the marriage may be divided and distributed.

-If your spouse splurged on lavish or extravagant vacations, paid rent for an apartment for the paramour, bought fancy dinners, and spa trips, and made all kinds of other expensive purchases using the marital assets, then the court might decide that your marital assets were wasted.
-The court will take all of these purchases into consideration to ensure that you are compensated for these losses.
+If your spouse was involved in an adulterous affair and wasted your marital assets in buying gifts for his or her paramour, the court may take this into consideration.
+This type of behavior may include splurging on lavish or extravagant vacations, paying rent for an apartment for the paramour, or buying fancy dinners.
+In this case, the court might decide that your marital assets were wasted.
+The court will take all of these purchases into consideration to ensure you’re compensated for the losses.

 If your spouse cheated on you, talk to a Boca Raton family lawyer to understand whether this will have any impact on your divorce settlement.
 The infidelity by itself may not be a factor, but the court may consider any encroachment on your marital assets or financial well-being while deciding on the division of assets.